-I often hear other women express their frustration and uncertainty when looking for a more fuel-efficient, cleaner, and environmentally friendly car.
+Inflation and the ongoing high price of gasoline and diesel have been tough on many U.S. households over the past year.
+In order to help save money on transportation costs, many people have been reconsidering alternative-fueled cars.
+I often hear would-be buyers express frustration and uncertainty when looking for a more fuel-efficient, cleaner, and environmentally friendly car.
 They ask, “Which is better in the long run – a traditional hybrid (HEV), plug-in hybrid (PHEV), or battery electric vehicle (BEV)?”

 When it comes down to it, there are cost savings for transitioning to ANY of these options compared to a traditional gas-only fueled engine.
 I’ve previously shared about how choosing a plug-in hybrid is a better option than a traditional hybrid model, 5 reasons to buy an EV, and why you should get off the fence about buying an EV.
 However, if you’re going to make the switch to a vehicle with an electric drivetrain, the fully electric vehicle has economic advantages compared to traditional and plug-in hybrid models.
 Here’s why:

 Updated: Full electric vehicles qualify for higher U.S. federal tax credits, including used vehicles.
 Last year, the U.S. Congress passed historic climate legislation as part of the Inflation Reduction Act, which eliminated the tax credit cap on EVs sold by manufacturers.
 The good news is that popular EV brands, like Nissan, GM, Toyota, and Tesla, now qualify for a federal tax credit again.
 The tax credits are calculated based on the battery capacity of the vehicle.
 Since all-electric vehicles have larger batteries, they are eligible for more money.
 (See guidance from the IRS on new vehicles and a list of eligible vehicles and background in this Consumer Reports article.